-Although I have one more year till I am inducted into the teenager level with my own kids-fact that parenting a teenager is basically as involved–perhaps even more so- than the parenting of a toddler or tween…
+Having had almost one year under my belt as the parent of a teenager I can say with all certainty that parenting a teenager is basically as involved–perhaps even more so- as the parenting of a toddler or tween…

 Now these almost adults are out in the world – and there is just an overload of information coming at them- that as parents- it’s really up to us to help them wade through it– but our biggest obstacle– them!
 These teenagers who refuse to give us more than one-word answers and “would die!” if we hung out with them at Roller Jam with their friends…So what’s a parent to do, knowing that they still have to parent their teenager- and be there for her/him- even when she implores them to “GET OUT OF MY ROOM!”–this quote comes directly from “a friend of mine” whose daughter just barked this statement at her!